Hair Growth Education

 Androgenetic Alopecia

-Pattern hair loss remains one of the most common hair concerns and is closely tied to androgen signaling and follicular susceptibility.
+Pattern hair loss is closely tied to androgen signaling and follicular susceptibility.

 The Role of DHT

-DHT is one of the most important hormones discussed in hair biology because of its relationship to follicular miniaturization in susceptible individuals.
+DHT is one of the most discussed hormones in hair biology because of its relationship to follicular miniaturization in susceptible individuals.

 Postpartum Hair Loss

-Temporary shedding after pregnancy offers an important example of how rapid hormonal transition can alter the hair growth cycle.
+Temporary shedding after pregnancy shows how rapid hormonal transitions can alter the hair growth cycle.

 Types of Hair Loss

-A broader overview of common hair loss categories helps place hormonal, autoimmune, scarring, and shedding-related disorders in context.
+A broader overview of common hair loss categories helps place hormonal, autoimmune, scarring, and shedding-related concerns in context.

 Section 5